contact sales: (855) FLUENT-8or(855) 358-3688

 Using Cognitive Services in Power BI is possible via using various algorithms from Azure when preparing the data for data streams yourself.
 Now users can access the services for analyzing, extracting key phrases, recognizing the language, and adding tags to the image.
 Transformations are performed in the Power BI service, which does not require a subscription to Azure Cognitive Services.
 This feature is available in Power BI Premium.

 Cognitive Services support is provided by premium capacity nodes such as EM2, A2, or P1.
 Capacity uses a separate artificial intelligence workload to run Cognitive Services.
 During the public preview version, this workload is disabled by default.
 Before using Cognitive Services in Power BI, you must enable the artificial intelligence workload in the capacity settings in the administration portal.
 You can enable artificial intelligence workload in the workload section.
-In this case, you must specify the maximum amount of memory for it.
-It is recommended to allocate for it no more than 20%.
+In this case, you must specify its maximum memory amount.
+It is recommended to allocate no more than 20% for it.
 Exceeding this volume will slow down the processing of requests.

 Available Cognitive Services and AI features

-• Language definition: The language definition function evaluates the entered text and returns the name of the language and its ISO code for each field.
-This function is useful for data columns with an arbitrary text whose language is unknown.
+The language definition function evaluates the entered text and returns the name of the language and its ISO code for each field.
+This function is helpful for data columns with arbitrary text whose language is unknown.
 Text analysis API recognizes up to 120 languages.

-• Pitch assessment: The Score Sentiment function evaluates the entered text and returns a tonality score for each document in the range from 0 (negative) to 1 (positive).
-This feature is useful in determining positive and negative opinions on social networks, customer reviews, and forums.
+The Score Sentiment function evaluates the entered text and returns a tonality score for each document from 0 (negative) to 1 (positive).
+This feature helps determine positive and negative opinions on social networks, customer reviews, and forums.
 The text analysis API uses a machine-learning classification algorithm to estimate tonality from 0 to 1.
 Close to 1 mark indicates positive tonality, and close to 0 indicates the opposite.
 The model is pre-trained using a large array of text with different keys.
 Now the model cannot be trained on their data.
-During the analysis, the model uses several methods – word processing, analysis of parts of speech, word order, and the creation of verbal associations.
+During the analysis, the model uses several methods – word processing, analysis of parts of speech, word order, and creating verbal associations.

 After downloading an image or specifying its URL, computer output algorithms add tags to it, recognizing objects, living beings, and actions.
-Tags are added not only to the main subject, such as the person in the foreground, but also to the environment (interior or exterior), such as furniture, tools, plants, animals, accessories, devices, etc. For this feature to work, the image URL or Base64 format is required as input.
-Now, adding tags to images supports English, Spanish, Japanese, Portuguese and Simplified Chinese.
+Tags are added to the main subject, such as the person in the foreground and the environment (interior or exterior), such as furniture, tools, plants, animals, accessories, devices, etc. For this feature to work, the image URL or Base64 format is required as input.
+Adding tags to images supports English, Spanish, Japanese, Portuguese, and Simplified Chinese.
 For more information, see the language support section.

 Schedule a free consultation